bradleyboehmke/bradleyboehmke/digital_projects.md

 <p class="nomargin" style="line-height:1.0">
   <font size="3">
-    A simple back-off model for predicting the next word in a partial sentence.
+    An application that applies a simple back-off model for predicting the next word in a partial sentence.
   </font>
 </p>